tarsmachine/tarsmachine.github.io/index.md

 **Vision In 5 Years**

-We decentralize our knowledge to a network with a customizable personal knowledge AI, so we can collaboratively iterate knowledge faster.
+We upload our knowledge to a network with a customizable personal knowledge AI, so we can collaboratively iterate knowledge faster.

 ---